Barnold8/My-Ideas/readMe.md

 # Android spelling assistant for kids

 An app that scans spelling homework and generates a fun test to do for the learning child, no paper or pen required!

+New idea for this idea, make a game in godot since it can be compiled for IOS and Android and can gameify the learning process making it fun to learn.
+Can add features like outfits for a character that can be purchased in game with earned currency.
+Could have multiple learning criteria like

+- Spelling
+- Maths
+- Science
+- Geography